RoustyTousty/Minecraft-Paper-Plugin-Template/README.md

 ### Download

 Start by cloning this repository to your local device.
-If you have never used github before we suggest you to use this youtube video that explains everything about github.
+If you have never used GitHub before we suggest you to use this YouTube video that explains everything about GitHub.

 ### IDE

-Setup your IDE () for where you will be viewing your code.
+Set up your IDE () for where you will be viewing your code.
 We highly suggest using `IntelliJ IDEA` for this as this editor is highly focused on Java and offers a free version.

 ### Build